Minister cites ‘bullying’ in cancelling public meetings on Alberta parks plan

 “It is completely unacceptable for the NDP to arbitrarily cancel in-person consultation.
 Sadly, it’s increasingly clear that the NDP isn’t interested in listening to those who live and work in the region,” he said.

-More than three dozen retired biologists, however, have accused Nixon of spreading misinformation.
-They said in an open letter to Phillips and Premier Rachel Notley that they want the provincial government to stick with the plan to conserve the area.
+More than three dozen retired biologists said in an open letter to Phillips and Premier Rachel Notley that they want the provincial government to stick with the plan to conserve the area.
+Lorne Fitch, a longtime fisheries biologist and University of Calgary professor who was one of the signatories, accused the Opposition of misinformation.

 The plan for the new parks calls for a variety of permitted activities and offers $40 million over five years for campsites and other infrastructure.
 Off-highway vehicles, horse packing and hunting would continue, although with new restrictions.
 Grazing leases would continue and no existing trails would be closed.

-Note: Note to readers: CORRECTS 14th graph to make clear the accusation of misinformation was not from all of the signatories